jyotirmoy-paul/planets/README.md

 <img src="https://github.com/jyotirmoy-paul/planets/blob/main/assets/images/planets.png" width=180/>

 # Planets
-A slide puzzle that lets you play with the planets of our solar system.
+Can you put together the planets of our solar system?
+An interplanetary slide puzzle, powered by Flutter.

 ### A Flutter Puzzle Hack submission